selimyanat/board-management-tool/README.md

 ### Java

-Open your terminal, navigate to the `TicketingSystemApplication` source directory then run the following command:
+Open your terminal, navigate to the `BoardManagementApplication` source directory then run the following command:

 ```
-java -jar target/ticketing-system-0.0.1-SNAPSHOT.jar
+java -jar target/board-management-api-0.0.1-SNAPSHOT.jar
 ```